-It did make the smaller woman cringe a little, it didn't stop her from pressing on, "Hey, look I know you haven't really warmed up to me, but I was thinking and we should fix that."
+It did make her cringe a little, it didn't stop her from pressing on, "Hey, look I know you haven't really warmed up to me, but I was thinking, we should fix that."

-"I know you and some of the others go out after work, and I know it's rather forward of me, but I was thinking maybe I could come along."
-A hopeful smile accented the end of her sentence.
+"I know you and some of the others go out after work, and I know it's rather forward of me, but I was thinking maybe I could come along," a hopeful smile punctuated the end of her sentence.

-Her smile bloomed into a silly grin, Santana began to bet silently how long it would take for it to melt off.
+Her smile bloomed into a silly grin while Santana began to bet silently how long it would take for it to melt off.

-He laughed, "You know I have a special hidden reserve for our nights out.
+He laughed, "You know I have a special hidden reserve.
 Finn dropped out so it's going to just be me, you, Sam and Mike."

 Puck seemed to notice Rachel for the first time, he gave her a disbelieving look before he turned questioningly to Santana, she cut him off before he could say anything.

-"Berry asked to join us, she wants to get to know us by hanging out."
-She said pointedly.
+"Berry asked to join us, she wants to get to know us by tagging along," she said pointedly.